enghausen/MatchZy-demoupload-JavaScript/README.md

 # MatchZy Demo Upload Service

-This service is designed to handle automated uploads of demo files from the MatchZy plugin for Counter-Strike: Global Offensive servers.
+This service is designed to handle automated uploads of demo files from the MatchZy plugin for Counter-Strike 2 (CS2) servers.

 ## Setting Up Your Environment